Use the HighlightSvelte component to highlight your Svelte code. The HighlightSvelte component requires code props. langtag

 <NavLi href="/">Home</NavLi>

-<NavLi href="/components/navbar">Navbar</NavLi>
+<NavLi href="/docs/components/navbar">Navbar</NavLi>

-<NavLi href="/components/footer">Footer</NavLi>
+<NavLi href="/docs/components/accordion">Accordion</NavLi>

 </NavUl>